biohazardxxx/Crew-Composer/docs/best-practices.md

 ## Debugging

-- `crewai-template validate` to verify YAML and imports.
+- `crew-composer validate` to verify YAML and imports.
-- `crewai-template show-configs` to inspect merged configs.
+- `crew-composer show-configs` to inspect merged configs.
 - Turn `verbose: true` on specific agents to audit reasoning for that segment.